mako-framework/docs/09_official_packages/00_open_api.md

 To generate a cached route file for production then you'll have to run the `open-api:generate-routes` command.

-> Note that you have to set the `operationId` parameter to the fully qualified method name (e.g. app\controllers\Index::welcome) of your controller action for the route generator to work.
+> Note that you have to set the `operationId` parameter to the fully qualified method name (e.g. app\http\controllers\Index::welcome) of your controller action for the route generator to work.

 ```
 openapi: 3.0.2